-At the same time, "diversity and inclusion" and "global citizenship" in R2030 are the core of the ideal shape of the Academy and ideal qualities of our people, which was established to provide a clearer expression of the culture of recognizing diversity and a variety of individual preferences-a culture that has long been cherished within the Ritsumeikan Academy.
+"Diversity and inclusion" and "global citizenship" are at the core of the ideal shape of the Academy and ideal qualities of our people set forth in R2030.
+They could be said to provide a clearer expression of the culture of recognizing diversity and a variety of individual preferences-a culture that has long been cherished within the Ritsumeikan Academy.

-The following explanation has been provided regarding the above-mentioned ideals.
+The ideal shape of the academy is explained in the following terms in R2030.
 An "academy dedicated to realizing diversity and inclusion" is an academy that "generates a multitude of connections while working with others and seeking to understand and respect individual points of view as premised on the range of diversity in society, including diversity among individuals, organizations, regions, countries, religions, customs, cultures and generations."